Seneca AIM EIS Fund

 Seneca has been making EIS investments since 2012 when it launched the Seneca EIS Portfolio Service.
 Since then, around 40% of the EIS money raised has been invested in AIM-quoted companies.

-The fund will seek to use the AIM market’s relative liquidity, compared with private companies, to deliver realised returns to investors over a 3-4 year period – not guaranteed.
+The fund will seek to use the AIM market’s relative liquidity, compared with private companies, to deliver realised returns to investors over a 4-5 year period – not guaranteed.
 Consequently, the fund may appeal to investors looking to re-invest exit proceeds into new EIS-qualifying investments with corresponding income tax relief.

 Seneca’s investment strategy is sector agnostic.
-Investors should also note that since the service is wholly focused on AIM, the quality of the investments made will depend on the pipeline of new EIS-qualifying fundraises coming to AIM.
+Investors should also note that since the service is wholly focused on AIM, the quality of the investments made will depend in part on the pipeline of new EIS-qualifying fundraises coming to AIM.

 Instead of receiving an annual management fee, the investment team is incentivised to achieve exits via its realisation and performance fees.